CraigNock/m5-2-redux--spotify/__lecture/lecture-2-structure.md

   household: furnitureReducer,
 });

-// What is the initial state?
+// What is the initial state format?
+{
+  pet: 'cat',
+  household: 'couch'
+}

 ```

 ---